VeerendrapatelS03/Hibernate-Session/Important-Hibernate-Functions---save,-persist,-saveOrUpdate,-update,-merge,-get,-load.md

+##Terminology
+* Persistent Object - Objects along with which you call save() or persist().

 ###save
 * Used to save entity in database
 * Issue: If we use this without transaction & we have cascading between entities, then only primary key gets save unless we flush the session.

+For example, Employee have address.
+Employee & Address gets saved to different table.
+If we use save() without doing session.flush()/close(), only primary key gets saved not others.

 * We should not use save outside transaction boundaries.
 * save() method returns generated id immediately, this is possible because primary object is saved as soon as save method is invoked
 * If there are other objects mapped to the primary object, they gets saved at the time of committing transaction.